PritamChakrabortyShuvo/Docker/Docker-Fundamentals-and-Advanced-Techniques.md

 # Docker Networking

-Docker networking allows containers to communicate with each other and the outside world.
+**Docker networking allows containers to communicate with each other and the outside world**.
 It acts like a virtual network within the host system, allowing containers to connect and interact with each other, as well as potentially reach external services.

 ### Docker Networking Command